 - Preheat oven to 350°F. Line a 12-count cupcake tin with liners.
 Set aside.

 - Scoop out 1 cup of batter and pour it into a small bowl.
 Add the orange extract and food coloring to this batter and mix until combined.
 The amount of food coloring is your preference.
 I personally used 2 drops of gel food coloring.
-Set aside.1 teaspoon orange extract, 2 drops Orange gel food coloring
+Set aside.1 teaspoon orange extract, 2 drops orange gel food coloring

-- Scoop the plain batter and fill 12 cupcake liners evenly.
-Then, top each of the 12 cupcakes with a scoop of the orange batter.
-Bake for 20-25 minutes, until a toothpick comes out clean.
-Cool completely.
+- Then, top each of the 12 cupcakes with a scoop of the orange batter.

 For the Filling